 Activity plan and specific outputs

-Activity plan: Six seminars on six different themes/subjects.
+Activity plan (updated): Six seminars on six different themes/subjects.
 Each theme will consist of a four days seminar held in ESFTUG's training centre near Tbilisi.
 ESFTUG owns another training centre in the province, but that will undergo a restoration process in 2019-20.
 If is if finished during the project period, we plan to use that for one of the last educational policy seminars.

 Early Fall 2019 - visit to Denmark